 There is an overnight site limit of 80 persons and a day use limit of 90, so pre-registering is encouraged.
 We sold out in 2018 so pre-registration may be required.

 Lady Malena de Isenfir (Malena Laylin) 6550 Hungrytown Hollow Road, Covesville, VA 22931.
 Phone: (434) 906-0811 Email: malena AT madjic DOT net.
 E-mail preferred.

-Lady Nicolosa d'Isenfir (Kendra Schmid), 1850 Browns Gap Turnpike, Charlottesville, VA, 22901, e-mail knschmid AT gmail DOT com.
+You can register here, or email your registration info to Lady Nicolosa d'Isenfir (Kendra Schmid), 1850 Browns Gap Turnpike, Charlottesville, VA, 22901, e-mail knschmid AT gmail DOT com.